Last Updated on

 Travel guitars have a reputation of being funky and fun in design.
 The Backpacker guitar certainly fits the bill, but it’s not as out of the box as other travel gits in the market.

-It’s a good brand-name guitar that has a lot of customized features to make it suitable for being your road-worthy companion.
+It’s a good brand-name acoustic travel guitar that has a lot of customized features to make it suitable for being your road-worthy companion.
 It’s made with good solid tonewoods all the way around to provide true sound.
 Because of its size, it will offer a unique voice that might add a characteristic trait to your playing.

 The Backpacker is super lightweight and compact, and it’s great for practice in the hotel room, busting out some tunes on the tour bus, and stowing away in a plane overhead cabin.
 But, be sure to read the full review for the few things you should know about it before you decide it’s for you.